by Jen Dyment

 We all know the 70% failure statistics and are aware of the possible deal killers that may arise in the throes of Post-Merger Integration.
 With a lack of defined processes, inefficient execution, missed steps, costly integration oversight and delays in progress can easily derail a project and decrease the realization of synergy value.

 In an effort to combat ad-hoc processes, the best performing M&A teams rely on playbooks to ensure everyone is aligned and moving ahead with clarity.
-Using an agreed upon task list, guidance, and templates – which combine to form a comprehensive workplan - teams can commence post-merger integration planning sooner and execute more confidently.
+Using an agreed upon task list, guidance, and templates – which combine to form a comprehensive workplan - teams can commence post-merger integration steps sooner and execute more confidently.

 Unfortunately, confidence is an issue when it comes to playbooks.

 We recently asked a group of M&A Integration Professionals-- spanning different organizations and industries -- about their confidence in their playbooks and the results were surprising.